-Nutrition is one of the most important aspects of a healthy lifestyle.
-Currently, the relationship between nutrition and the development of major chronic non-communicable diseases, including cardiovascular and some oncological diseases, which are the leading cause of premature mortality in the world and in Canada, has been scientifically proven.
+Nutrition is one of the most important elements of a healthy lifestyle.
+The relationship between nutrition and the effect of major non-communicable chronic diseases such as cardiovascular disease and some cancers, the leading causes of premature mortality worldwide and in Canada, is now scientifically proven.

-The diet of a modern person is extremely unbalanced.
-Our diet lacks plant and animal proteins, useful dietary fiber, micronutrients (vitamins and minerals), but there is an excess of fats, especially animal fats, cholesterol, sucrose.
-At the same time, the daily diet is often high in calories.
-An unbalanced diet contributes to overweight and obesity, which are risk factors for chronic non-communicable diseases.
+The diet of modern man is very unbalanced.
+Our diet is low in plant and animal proteins, healthy fiber, and micronutrients (vitamins and minerals) but high in fats, especially animal fats, cholesterol, and sucrose.
+However, the daily diet is generally high in calories.
+An unbalanced diet can lead to overweight and obesity, risk factors for chronic non-communicable diseases.